 The aim is to bring leaders from across the world to set forth an assenting agenda for democratic restitution and to contest major threats through collective actions.
 This flagship initiative by the US showcases its commitments to strengthening the values of democracy and human rights by providing a platform to listen, learn, speak and implement.

-The summit will invite heads of state, civil society members, philanthropy, and people from private sectors by giving them an opportunity to bring change in society.
+The summit will invite heads of state, civil society members, philanthropy, and people from the private sector by giving them an opportunity to bring change to society.
 It’s high time for states to stand together in defending against threats from autocracies; they must show joint commitment towards addressing the most pressing crisis of the present era.